Abhishek08/Docker/DockerSwarm.md

 ###### Load balancing

-we can expose the ports for services to an external load balancer.
-Moreover, the swarm lets us specify how to distribute service containers between nodes, internally.
+Swarm manager uses ingress load balancing to expose the services you want to make available externally to the swarm..

 #####  Security